MileHacker Logo

 Crime & Safety

 Agrigento is generally safe for tourists.
 Petty crime like pickpocketing occurs in crowded tourist areas (Valley of the Temples, bus stations, historic center).
-Pay attention to surroundings, especially in crowded spots or on public transport.
+Pay attention to the surroundings, especially in crowded locations or on public transport.
 Exercise standard precautions.
 Avoid walking alone in dimly lit or deserted areas at night.
 Keep valuables out of sight and secure.
-No specific neighborhoods display high crime rates against tourists.
+No certain neighborhoods display high crime rates against tourists.

 Generally safe for visitors.